-For credit unions, there are a couple specific “types” of SEO that are really impactful for just about every credit union.
-The two types are local SEO and technical SEO.
-Here’s a quick definition of each one:
+There are a couple of specific “types” of SEO that are really impactful for credit unions; the two types we recommend you focus on are local SEO and technical SEO.
+Here’s a quick look at each one:

 According to Moz, the goal of local SEO is to increase search visibility for businesses that serve their communities face-to-face.
 These can be brick-and-mortar businesses with physical locations, like credit unions, or service-area businesses that operate throughout a certain geographic area.

 Local SEO includes everything from claiming a business listing to ensuring a franchise location appears in a local search on Google.
 It may also include managing online ratings and reviews, social media engagement, and more.

 Why Is Local SEO Marketing Important for Credit Unions?